indrayam/spinnaker-the-hard-way/README.md

   Is an Instance healthy, unhealthy, disabled etc.

-### Pre-requisites
+### Spinnaker Installation Pre-requisites

+- Spinnaker will be installed on Kubernetes
+- Kubernetes Cluster is already avaialble.
+My setup highlights:
+  - One VM acting as Control Plane Master (4vCPUx8GB)
+  - 5 Cluster Nodes (4vCPUx8GB) each running Ubuntu 16.04
-- Installed a 1 Master, 5 Node (Ubuntu 16.04) Kubernetes Cluster running the latest 1.11.2 version
+  - Kubernetes version: 1.11.2 version
+- Use an additional VM running Ubuntu 16.04 for the following purposes:
+  - Running Halyard
+  - Running TCP Proxy for my Kubernetes Cluster
+  - Run NFS Server for Minion installation

-- Create a standalone VM (Ubuntu 16.04) to use for two purposes: Running Halyard and Running TCP Proxy for my Kubernetes Cluster.
-So when I refer to VM running Nginx or TCP Proxy or Halyard, I am talking about this 6th Node
+You can choose to install each on a separate VM.
+However, I decided to keep it simple and use a single VM for that.
+So when I refer to VM running Nginx as a TCP Proxy or Halyard or NFS Server, I am talking about this Node.
+Let's call it `ENTRY` VM.

-## [Run on VM running Nginx L4 TCP Proxy]
+I decided to run it on my internal OpenStack cluster.
+You can follow this along on any Public Cloud provider offering IaaS.
+[Digital Ocean](https://www.digitalocean.com/) would be a good choice.

-### Get Nginx updated
+### Get Nginx updated on ENTRY VM

+Update Nginx to the latest version offered by `nginx.org`

 ```bash
 sudo vim /etc/nginx/tcppassthrough.conf (Update the Upstream Port numbers for 80 and 443)